RP2040 MicroPython: Making a Web Server

 Introduction

-The Pico W added wireless capability to the Pico, which brought the ability to network the Pico board.
+The Pico W added wireless capability to the Pico, which brings the ability to network the Pico board.
 Once a board can be networked, it becomes valuable to have it serve web pages.
 An HTTP-compliant web page is a simple first step to using the Pico W via a network.
-An IOT-focused protocol such as MQTT would be a very good, second step.

 It is far better to use someone’s web server framework, than to develop a server on your own.
 This accelerates your ability to create a usable product and provides a powerful base on which to build.
 I went with microdot, written by Miguel Grinberg, an accomplished software engineer and educator.